Hortense Mancini: Early life, family and marriage

 The sisters' cousins, the Martinozzis, also moved to France at the same time, for the same goal (to marry well).
 The elder, Anne Marie Martinozzi, married Armand de Bourbon, Prince de Conti.
 The younger, Laura, married Alfonso IV d'Este, duke of Modena and became the mother of Mary of Modena, second wife of James II of England.

-The Mancinis also had three brothers: Paul (twin brother to Laura) Philippe, and Alphonse.
+The Mancinis also had three brothers: Paul (twin brother to Laura), Philippe and Alphonse.

 Marriage proposals

 Charles II of England, the first cousin of Louis XIV, proposed to Hortense in 1659, but his offer was rejected by Cardinal Mazarin who believed the exiled king to have little in the way of prospects.
-Mazarin realised his mistake when Charles was reinstated as King of England only months later.
+Mazarin realised his mistake when Charles was restored as King of England only months later.
 Mazarin then became the supplicant and offered a dowry of 5 million livres, but Charles refused.
 While a marriage did not materialise, the two were to cross paths later.
 Hortense's hand was also requested by Charles Emmanuel II, Duke of Savoy, another first cousin of Louis XIV, but arrangements fell through when Cardinal Mazarin refused to include the stronghold-castle of Pignerol in her dowry.
 For similar reasons, an offer made by the Duke of Lorraine was broken off as well.